If you are in need of some swimming videos to help you visualise how your body should be moving as you swim, then you have come to the right place.

 Each clip contains links to the relevant ebook download containing all the best teaching points and practical exercises you will need to help learn, improve and perfect your swimming technique.

-This video clip shows basic front crawl technique.
+This front crawl technique video shows basic front crawl technique.
 You can see how the arm action generates almost all of the propulsion and the leg action promotes a horizontal, streamlined body position and balances the arm action but provides little propulsion.
+For front crawl breathing technique video, click here.

-This swimming video clip shows basic breaststroke technique.
+This breaststroke technique video clip shows basic breaststroke technique.
 You can see that propulsion from the arms and legs is a consecutive action that takes place under the water.
 A large frontal resistance area is created as the heels draw up towards the seat and the breathing technique inclines the body position also increasing resistance.
 These are the main reasons that make this stroke inefficient and slow.
+Click here for a breaststroke kick video.

-This video shows basic backstroke technique.
+This backstroke swimming technique video shows the basics for beginners.
 You can see that the majority of the power is produced by the alternating arm technique and its horizontal streamlined body position gives it its efficiency.
 Therefore this is the preferred stroke in competitive races swum on the back.

-This video clip shows basic butterfly stroke technique.
+This butterfly stroke swimming technique video clip shows basic butterfly stroke technique in action.
 You can see that this swimming stroke contains a simultaneous leg action and simultaneous arm action.
 The stroke requires a great deal of upper body strength and can be very physically demanding; therefore it is a stroke that is swum competitively rather than recreationally.